vivek-appscms/linguistto/translate/italian-to-english.md

 ---
 layout: translate
 fileName: italian_to_english
 from: it
 to: en
 permalink: italian-to-english-sentence-translation
+tool: italian-to-english-sentence-translation
 ---